 A contemporary reboot of the traditional herbarium, this book will expand readers’ knowledge, improve culinary skills, and enhance their appreciation of the incredible world of tastes offered by herbs.

 There was a time when herbs were ‘supremely important’ in day-to-day life, were held in great respect and, in some cases, even thought to possess spirits.
 Hildebrand aims to reclaim these traditions by profiling 100 herbs.
 Each entry offers not only basic information, including its use in folklore and literature, but also sidebar snippets with specific guidance that includes how to grow; how to eat with it; how to try the herb, and ways the herb can be used to heal.
 The point of [this] book is that the earth is filled with these horticultural gifts, which are plentiful, useful, beneficial, beautiful, and, most importantly, right there in front of you.

 — Publishers Weekly

 Caz Hildebrand is one of the Creative Partners at Here Design.
-She is the award-winning designer of best-selling cookbooks by Nigella Lawson, Yotam Ottolenghi, and Sam and Samantha Clark of Moro.
-In 2012 Caz wrote The Geometry of Pasta with Bocca di Lupo chef Jacob Kennedy.
+She is the award-winning designer of cookbooks by Nigella Lawson, Yotam Ottolenghi, and Sam and Sam Clark of Moro.
+She is the coauthor of The Geometry of Pasta.